 1. Evaluation of Possible Outcomes

-A project manager can use WISA to see how a given outcome, such as project costs, might be affected by changes in particular variables, such as the late delivery of supplies or the unavailability of key personnel.
+A project manager can use WISA to see how a given outcome might be affected by changes in particular variables.
 This provides them with greater insight into the possible uncertainties they're likely to encounter and the impact of these risks on the successful completion of the project.

 3. Improved Project Predictability